Ismael Blanco: AEK Athens

-He did not stay with Colon for long; on 10 August 2007 Blanco joined AEK Athens on loan.
-He got his first appearance in an UEFA Cup match against Red Bull Salzburg on 20 September 2007.
-He then debuted in the Superleague Greece against Atromitos and scored twice leading AEK Athens to a 2–0 win.
+He did not stay with Colon for long; on 10 August 2007, Blanco joined AEK Athens on loan.
+He got his first appearance in a UEFA Cup match against Red Bull Salzburg on 20 September 2007.
+He then debuted in Superleague Greece against Atromitos and scored twice leading AEK Athens to a 2–0 win.
 Blanco's first goal in a European competition occurred on 13 February 2007 against Getafe with a back flick in the 94th minute to end the game as a 1–1 draw.
 Blanco finished top scorer in the 2007–08 Superleague Greece having scored 19 goals in 28 games (he scored once more during his six playoff apps).
 His performances led AEK Athens to announce the activation of the clause in his contract on 28 April 2008.

 Blanco started his second season in AEK scoring the winning goal via a penalty against Panathinaikos in the year's first derby match.
 Blanco also stated to the press that he does not want to leave AEK and wants to be playing for many years in Greece.
 Blanco scored his first Greek Cup goal against Chaidari.
 Blanco finished top scorer in the 2008–09 Superleague Greece having scored 14 goals in 30 games (plus three goals at six playoff games).
-Blanco's third season at AEK wasn't as successful as the previous years as he scored only 13 goals all season, (eight in the league, four in Europe, one in playoffs).
-In his fourth season he scored 15 goals in all competitions.
+Blanco's third season at AEK wasn't as successful as the previous years as he scored only 13 goals all season, (eight in the league, four in Europe, and one in playoffs).
+In his fourth season, he scored 15 goals in all competitions.
 His first goals came in the 5–1 win against Panthrakikos F.C. for the Greek Cup, in which Blanco scored his first hat-trick.
-He scored also game winner against arch rivals Olympiakos in the 90th minute (he came in the game as a substitution).
+He scored also a game-winner against arch-rivals Olympiakos in the 90th minute (he came into the game as a substitution).

 Blanco decided not to renew his contract with AEK and not to accept the proposal of AEK and he was released to a free agent.
-Blanco promised that if ever returned in Greece that would be only to wear AEK Athens' colours.
+Blanco promised that if ever returned to Greece that would be only to wear AEK Athens' colours.